Tips For Telling Someone Is Lying Through Body Language

 Someone who is very aware of body language may try to prevent cues that may indicate they are lying.
 This can result in standing completely still, often with their hands at their sides, or not making any facial expressions.
 You might watch for a blank gaze and unblinking eyes.
 If a person is unable to stand completely still because they are too nervous, they may do little things, like regularly shift their weight from foot to foot or shake their feet.

-When body language doesn't give you the answer
+Body language doesn't always give the full answer

 Body language doesn't always give away lies.
 Some people may be more comfortable lying than others, and sometimes, mental health disorders may lead an individual to lie more often, even to the point that they believe themselves.